VinceMENDY/VinceMENDY/README.md

-  Hi i am vinceMENDY i am a student and i currently leraning python and SQL
+  Hi i am vinceMENDY i am a student and i currently learning python and SQL and i want to get better .